n8acl/n8acl.github.io/_posts/2022-06-21-posting-to-twitter-mastodon-using-github-actions.md

 ## The Workflow YAML file

 Now we can create a new workflow YAML file for our pipeline.
-You should already be familiar with creating an Action from scratch, so all you need to do is copy and paste the below YAML into a new one.
+You should already be familiar with creating an Action workflow from scratch, so all you need to do is copy and paste the below YAML into a new one.

 Here is the workflow YAML file I finally ended up with:
 {% raw %}